MITK/MITK/README.md

 system for development of interactive medical image processing software.
 MITK combines the [Insight Toolkit][itk] (ITK) and the [Visualization Toolkit][vtk] (VTK) with an application framework.

+The links below provide high-level and reference documentation targeting different usage scenarios:

+ - Get a [high-level overview][mitk-overview] about MITK with pointers to further documentation
+ - End-users looking for help with MITK applications should read the [MITK User Manual][mitk-usermanual]
+ - Developers contributing to or using MITK, please see the [MITK Developer Manual][mitk-devmanual] as well as the [MITK API Reference][mitk-apiref]

 See the [MITK homepage][mitk] for details.

 Supported Platforms